 Perhaps the biggest key to generating new leads?
 An active social media account.
 Are you active on Instagram and Facebook?
 If not, why?
 Now is the time to drum up some activity on your page to encourage new leads.
 Make a plan for posting, and stick to it: how often will you post?

-If you do these things in preparation for the holiday photo rush, I promise you’ll find the season both profitable, enjoyable and stress-free!
+If you do these things in preparation for the holiday photo rush, I promise you’ll find the season both profitable, enjoyable, and far less stressful!